PrajwalaY26/Mini-Projects/README.md

 # Master Branch

 Welcome to the `master` branch of my repository!
-This is the main and default branch where I keep the stable version of my projects.
+This is the branch where I keep the stable version of my projects.

 ## About